-The Trauma Alchemists - a new charitable offer to benefit people with birth traumaI am very excited!
-People are asking for more information about the new charitable community benefit service I am creating.
+The Trauma Alchemists - a new not for profit to benefit people with birth traumaI am very excited!
+People are asking for more information about the new not for profit community benefit services I am creating.
 I am scouting for Non Executive Directors and Volunteers who perhaps have the lived experience of emotional, physical, psychological trauma to join me to offer the following:

 - One to one and small gatherings of peer support and introducing a range of trauma sensitive tools and self healing pathways for parents who have experienced a near miss/assisted/emergency traumatic delivery at any time and not sought support for whatever reason i.e. anyone who has not had access to perinatal mental health services in the 12 months following the traumatic event.